 Each meal includes hot entrées, vegetarian options and salad bar for lunch and dinner.
 Meals are kosher-style with separate meat and dairy meals and no pork or shellfish.
 Our staff keeps a close eye on what campers are eating, making sure that they have a well-balanced meal and have a variety of foods on their plate.

 In the age of covid, we are working closely with Sodexo, the food service provider at Menlo College, to ensure our campers are happy and fed, as well as healthy and safe.
 Protocols are evolving and you can be assured that dining will be done in a way that meets current covid safety best practices.

-It is our expectation that all dining will be outdoors and even with standards relaxing as we get closer to camp, we do not expect to move to indoor dining.
-That said, food will all be served indoors and campers will enter the dining hall to get their meal.
+It is our expectation that all dining will be a combination of indoors and outdoors.
+When outdoors, all food will be served indoors and campers will enter the dining hall to get their meal.
 We expect to have the same quality and variety, always offering several main courses as well as salad and fresh fruit, along with gluten-free, vegetarian, and vegan options.
-One thing that may take some getting used to, campers will only be permitted to go into the dining hall once, eliminating the option for seconds.
-We will revisit this as the situation evolves but expect it to be the standard to avoid the traffic and congestion in the dining hall that is inevitable with unstructured trips.

 To view all of the topics in this series, click here.